How long is treatment?

 The fee for the first appointment (90 minutes) is $395.
 The fee for subsequent appointments (45 minutes) is $250.

 Do you take insurance?

 I'm not in-network with any insurance companies.
 You're responsible for paying your full session fee at the time of service.
 If you decide to submit claims to your insurance company for reimbursement for any out-of-network benefits you might have, you may do so and I'll provide you with a superbill after each session for this purpose.

 If you're a Medicare patient planning to see me, you must sign a Medicare Private Contract before starting treatment indicating that you agree to pay my full fee and that you understand you will NOT get reimbursed at all - even partially - by Medicare if you submit claims from our sessions.
 There is usually no benefit to submitting your claims for our sessions to Medicare unless you have a secondary insurer who needs to see the claim rejected by Medicare before reimbursing you.

 What are your hours?

-I see patients Monday through Friday, 8:30am to 3pm.
+I see patients Monday through Thursday from 8:30am to 3pm, and on Fridays from 8:30am to 12pm.
 I'm often unable to answer the phone but I check messages frequently and call or email back within 24 hours.